ObeliskCode/Eon-AI/notes/R-Algebra.md

 so, +>x can return a set of either 3,5 or 7 numbers

-## Glider Group Theory
+## Oblong Group Theory

 +>x + +>y = +>x - +>y = +y - +>x (1.)

-1. both glider addition and glider subtraction are commutative
+1. both oblong addition and oblong subtraction are commutative

 +>x + +>y = {all numbers in both +>x added together} = N

 2. the set N can return either 5,7,...,19,21,...,31,33 numbers

-3. there are 15 different cardinalities for the set of adding two glider numbers together
+3. there are 15 different cardinalities for the set of adding two oblong numbers together

+## Oblong Number Theory

+I wish to officially call +>x oblong numbers

+here is a couple simple proofs for the Oblong Number Set.

+Solve. >1 \* >2

+to solve find all unique numbers in [-2,-1,0,1,2] \* [-3,-2,-1,0,1,2,3]

+=> {-6,-4,-3,-2,-1,0,1,2,3,4,6}
+note: only the upper triangle of the matrix needs to be calculated

+Assume for sake of contradiction division were not possible in the oblong number set

+to be considered an oblong number it'd require for the addition after a division to be,

+contained within the set O of oblong numbers

+solve.